Skip to content

 writer_epoch uint64 Writer fencing token

-replay_after_wal_id uint64 Last WAL entry flushed to MemTable
+replay_after_wal_entry_position uint64 Last WAL entry position (0-based) flushed to MemTable

 current_generation uint64 Next generation to flush